ClimateWatch-Vizzuality/climate-watch/README.md

 Where:

 - `population`: is the total population for the year and the iso code of the country;
-- `GDP`: is the gross domestic product for the year and the iso code of the country;
+- `gdp`: is the gross domestic product for the year and the iso code of the country;
 - `year`: year